 2.2 Encryption of FIX Values

-The relevant FIX tags should be populated with a string comprised of three concatenated elements: a 3-byte zero-padded number identifying the encrypting Dealer Member, the 16-byte counter block and the encrypted value; an example of this structure is illustrated in Figure 2.
+The relevant FIX tags should be populated with a string comprised of three concatenated elements:

 The encrypting dealer ID is required for IIROC to identify the appropriate key for decryption of a given LEI; this ID will be assigned when the initial encryption keys are disseminated.